Why Study Education at E-town?

 Field placements are an important part of your educational experience at E-town.
 You won't have to worry about securing your own placement locations; we do it for you!

 Elizabethtown College was one of the first colleges in Pennsylvania to receive middle-level accreditation.
-We offer courses leading to certification in science, social studies, English language arts and English language arts/special education.
+We offer courses leading to certification in science, social studies, and English/ language arts/ reading.

 Frequency of student-teaching observations by field supervisors